Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

     "backend": "s3",                         // Optional - defaults to 'web'
     "ignore_max_size": true,                 // Optional - include in request to ignore any size restrictions "ignore_robots_txt": true,               // Optional - include to ignore robots.txt
+    // Only necessary to include if the POST endpoint uses authentication "auth": {
+        // See below for configuring authentication
+    },
     // Only necessary to include if using the S3 backend "aws": {
         "aws_access_key_id": "xxxxxx",       // The access key for the AWS bucket